Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 Example subject line: "The 2-minute trick that stops procrastination cold"

 Why it works: Immediate value.
-Readers learn something useful and associate you with practical results, not abstract theory.
+They start associating you with practical results, not abstract theory.

 2

-Share a real story, either from your own life or from a client (with permission or anonymized).
-Stories are how humans process information, and they make your coaching philosophy tangible.
+A real story from your life or a client’s (with permission, or anonymized).
+Stories are how people actually absorb ideas, and they make your coaching philosophy something a reader can picture.

 Example subject line: "She almost quit her business.
 Then this happened."

-Why it works: Stories create emotional connection.
-Readers see themselves in the narrative and think, "If that worked for her, maybe it could work for me."
+Why it works: Readers see themselves in the narrative and think, “if that worked for her, maybe it works for me.”

 3